N-Nagorny/libedid/README.md

 - Incorrect Video input parameters bitmap and Display type for analog input type.
 (TODO: std::variant to distinct)
 - Display Range Limits Display Descriptor always has no timing information.
 - Chromaticity is not deserialized.
-- Features bitmap in DTD is not deserialized.
 - Gamma is printed in the floating-point format though BaseBlock stores it in the integer format.

 ### CTA Extension